History of Integration

 In 2015, the PCHC Board chose to embark on a process to develop a Sustainability Plan that asked the organization, as well as clients, community partners and funders, the following questions:

-• Where we do see the Parkdale Community in the next five, ten, and thirty years?
+• Where do we see the Parkdale Community in the next five, ten, and thirty years?

 • How can we best continue to position PCHC as a leader in the health system?